 The Chief Information Security Officer (CISO) for the Office of Information Technology will establish and keep an approved list of methods for electronic signatures.
 The listing will describe how to access the approved method(s).
 As additional electronic signature methods are approved, each method and how to access the method will be added to the list.
 The standard approved method is an Office of Information Technology issued digital certificate.

 The Chief Information Security Officer, the Vice President of the area utilizing the method, or the President of the University have the authority to revoke approval of any approved method at any time and for any reason.

-U
+The University will provide access to an approved electronic signature method to generate a digital certificate to everyone on campus needing such.
+As of the date of this policy’s formulation, the approved signature certificate was InCommon Signature Client Certificate.
+It is the University’s responsibility to update faculty and staff as to changes in the signature certificate generator.

 Retention